 Have you recently received information on a modified whole life insurance program?

-Or perhaps you’ve been approved for modified whole life insurance?
+Or perhaps you or a loved like your mom or dad have been approved for modified whole life insurance?

 No matter what your circumstances are, most likely you’re here today to learn more about how this life insurance program works.